At a glance

 New builds have been subject to increased energy efficiency standards for a number of years.
 It now applies to existing properties.

 Following several years of consultation, the ‘Minimum Energy Efficiency Standard’ (MEES), was confirmed by the Department for Business, Energy and Industrial Strategy (BEIS).
 From 1 April 2018 properties need to achieve a minimum of an ‘E’ rating on their energy performance certificate (EPC).

 2018 – new leases and renewals

-From 1 April 2018 it will be unlawful to grant a new lease or renew an existing lease if a property’s EPC rating falls below ‘E’.
+Since 1 April 2018 it is unlawful to grant a new lease or renew an existing lease if a property’s EPC rating falls below ‘E’.
 This applies to both domestic and commercial lets.